quintans/ezSQL/README.md

 In the resource folder of the ezsql-orm project you can find properties files for how to connect to these databases.
 Use this properties as a guide on how to install these databases.

-In the /sql folder at the parent project, you can find scripts for creating the tables for each database.

-To test against H2 you need to use `-Denv=h2` as a VM option

 ## Environment
 To use ezSQL we must need to know the database structure.